HCaldwell95/caldwell-cosmetics-full-stack/README.md

   - **PostgreSQL**: Used for storing user data, bookings, treatments, and other dynamic content.
 It provides a robust and scalable solution for handling relational data.

 - **Cloudinary**:
   - **Image Storage**: Used to store and serve images efficiently.
-This allows for easy management of media assets with optimized delivery.
+This allows for easy management of media assets with optimised delivery.

 ## Testing